Magic-Phono/.github/DOOM.md

 ### Prerequisites

-- A compatible CDJ-3000.
+- A compatible CDJ-3000
   - Connected to your local network
   - Audio connected via Digital Out
-- An SD-card with of at least 1 GiB in size.
+- An SD-card with of at least 1 GiB in size
 - A USB key

 ## Prepare your player